-Let’s be frank, this is what most of you are probably thinking when you invest (or don’t) in one of the Equitise offers.
+Let’s be frank, this is what most of you are probably thinking when looking to invest in one of the Equitise offers.
 In fact, we know so, that’s what you keep telling us in our post-raise surveys.

-There is definitely uncertainty when it comes to making money from companies not yet listed on the stock exchange, there's uncertainty with many listed companies.
-Which is one of the reasons this new way to invest was only recently opened up to everyday Australians despite being legal in other countries for years.
-There is risk involved as currently the investment is ‘illiquid’ (meaning you can't sell your shares as there is no exit opportunity just yet).
+There is definitely uncertainty when it comes to making money from companies not yet listed on the stock exchange, just as there's uncertainty with many listed companies.
+This is one of the reasons this new way to invest was only recently opened up to everyday Australians despite being legal in other countries for years.
+There is risk involved as currently, the investment is ‘illiquid’ (meaning you can't sell your shares as there is no exit opportunity just yet).
 High School economics teaches us that with greater risk, comes greater returns, generally.
 It’s the same principle here.
 Early-stage investing is usually seen to be riskier than investing in more established businesses as there is a lot more unknowns.
-However with greater risk comes the potential for greater returns which is why we advise four things:
+However, with greater risk comes the potential for greater returns which is why we advise four things:

-- Only invest what you can afford to loose
+- Only invest what you can afford to lose

 - If you can, invest in early-stage investments as a way to diversify your portfolio, evening out the risk, but also maybe the return, by investing in more established businesses as well